Dish of Black Bean Stew with Chicken

 When preparing for a dish of this type, I buy chicken a day ahead as whole thighs or whole leg quarters.
 I remove skin, bones and fat, putting all that in a pot with water to cover well.
 I simmer for about 4 hours, then strain out and discard the solids.
 The fat is easily removed using a gravy separator.
 This becomes the broth for the recipe.
 It is strong enough to be extended a bit with water if need be.
 For more on making and storing Broth, see our page Soup Stock / Broth.

-4. Chili Flake / Powder:
+4. Chili Flake:

 5. Vinegar:

-This is optional, but it does lighten the flavor of bean dishes.
+Some don't use this, but it does lighten the flavor of bean dishes.
 I use Sherry Vinegar, but others will work fine as well, but I'm not fond of cider vinegar in most recipes.

 6. Cheiro Verde:

-This universal garnish is just Parsley and Scallions (or Chives) chopped small.
+This universal Brazilian garnish is just Parsley and Scallions (or Chives) chopped small.
 If you want a recipe, we have Cheiro Verde:.

 7. Orange Slices:

 These are very traditional, and supposed to help digestion.
-For table service they can be a Garnish, but for buffet service I'd offer them on the side.
+For table service they can be a garnish, but for buffet service I'd offer them on the side.

 8. Rice: